Computer Science and Engineering

 The bachelor of arts (B.A.) in network and digital technology provides students with in-depth knowledge of the underlying structure and function of network and computer technology and the design processes that make those technologies function.
 The program is tailored to students who wish to combine technology with other fields or have a general focus on digital-computer networks.
 The B.A. in network and digital technology is not an engineering degree, but B.A. graduates will be prepared to work with technology development in other capacities, or join the computer network workforce.

 At UC Santa Cruz, students in computing majors are first introduced to programming using the Python programming language in CSE 20, Beginning Programming in Python.
-The core programming sequence, courses CSE 13S, Computer Systems and C Programming, (or CSE 13E Embedded Systems and C Programming), and CSE 30, Programming Abstractions: Python, expose students to more advanced concepts in C and Python.
-CSE 12, Computer Systems and Assembly Language & Laboratory, is taken prior to CSE 13S or CSE 13E to provide the underpinnings of computer organization necessary for mastering the C programming language.
-Students with a prior programming course, AP credit, or clearing the “Test-out” bar will start with CSE 30 and CSE 12.
-Note that CSE 30 assumes some Python experience, students trained in a different language should self-study Python to prepare for CSE 30.
+CSE 30, Programming Abstractions: Python, exposes students to more advanced concepts.
+CSE 30 assumes some Python experience.
+Students with a prior programming course, AP credit, or clearing the “Test-out” bar will start with CSE 30.
+Students trained in a different language should self-study Python to prepare for CSE 30.
 See the CSE 20 Testout Exam website for resources and further information.
+CSE40 is also required for all to learn the basics of artificial intelligence for bachelor of science (B.S.) in computer science and bachelor of arts (B.A.) in computer science.

 Many computer engineering and computer science students continue their education through the M.S. degree.
 The Department of Computer Science and Engineering offers a combined B.S./M.S. pathway in computer science and engineering that enables eligible undergraduates to move without interruption to the graduate program.
 Interested students should contact their adviser for more details.